 As per the calendar, the following information is required:

 - Expression of interest form

-A matrix summarizing the country's readiness to fulfill the below requirements should be submitted to the Secretariat as a basis for quality assurance review (QAR) Phase I and also feedback from the Grant and Performance Committee.
+- A matrix summarizing the country's readiness to fulfill the below requirements should be submitted to the Secretariat as a basis for Quality Assurance Review (QAR) Phase I and also feedback from the Grants and Performance Committee.

 - Requirement 1: A credible, endorsed education sector plan (ESP), or alternatively, a transitional education plan (TEP) in countries affected by fragility and conflict.

 - Requirement 2: Evidence of commitment to finance the endorsed ESP or TEP.
 This requirement has two elements: (A) Government commitment and (B) Development partner's commitment.

 - Requirement 3: The availability of critical data and evidence for planning, budgeting, managing, monitoring and accountability or alternatively, a strategy to develop capacity to produce and effectively use critical data.
 The requirement is divided into three sub-components concerning the availability of (A) an education sector analysis, (B) basic financial and education data and (C) a system or mechanisms to monitor learning outcomes.